patheros/PathSetManuals/modules/Blender.md

 *Added through contextual menu*

 23. **Playback Trigger Input** - When this input goes high Blender will reset it's playback.
-24. **Playback Mode** - When set to Oneshot Blender will only play once for each Playback Trigger recieved.
-Additional blender will no longer retrigger when Playback Trigger is receieved.
+24. **Playback Mode** - When set to One-shot Blender will only play once for each Playback Trigger received.
+Additional blender will no longer re-trigger when Playback Trigger is received.
 25. **Playback Start Position** - Controls where in the recorded loop Blender restarts it's playback at.
 26. **Playback Start Position CV** - Modulates the Playback Start Position Knob.
 27. **Playback Start Position Attenuverter** - Modifies the CV for Playback Start Position Knob.